JSON Path Expressions

 3 Ann NULL Doe

-Element Accessor
+Element accessor

-With an element accessor, it is possible to select one or more indexes from a JSON array.
 Exasol supports access to single elements as well as ranges.
-It is also possible to combine single element accesses with range accesses.
+You can also combine single element access with range access.
 However, Exasol does not support overlapping or unordered indexes.

 CREATE OR REPLACE TABLE json_input(id INT, json VARCHAR(2000000));